Updating Databases: Filtering Features to set Database Update Operation Type

 This example illustrates how to use the fme_db_operation attribute to drive a mixture of database changes - firstly an Insert, then both Update and Delete operations - filtering data to determine which action to carry out.

-Note: Although this example uses a PostGIS database, the same techniques are also applicable to other databases, including Geodatabases.
+Although this example uses a PostGIS database, the same techniques are also applicable to other databases, including Geodatabases.

-The fme_db_operation is a special FME format attribute that can be set to either INSERT, UPDATE or DELETE to control incremental updates on a target database.
+The fme_db_operation is a special FME format attribute that can be set to either INSERT, UPDATE, or DELETE to control incremental updates on a target database.
 The value can be set 'manually' using transformers like the AttributeManager (as illustrated in the simple examples below).
 Some FME database formats (ArcSDE Geodatabase and Smallworld) can read differences and automatically set the value of fme_db_operation.
 Some transformers (ChangeDetector) will also set the fme_db_operation attribute to the appropriate value.
 See the article Geodatabase Behavior: Updating a File Geodatabase to see how to use the ChangeDetector to set fme_db_operation and use incremental updates on a Geodatabase writer.

 Step-by-step Instructions